 How important is connectivity?

 Do you have to always be connected, or do you want to always be connected?
 With satellite internet, you will be in the network from almost any location in the US.
 With cellular internet, you will only be online when in the cellular network range.
-Even then, your data speeds will change depending on your distance from the nearest tower.
+Even then, your data speeds will change depending on your distance from the nearest tower as well as a whole bunch of different factors.
 You may even experience lower speeds if the nearest tower is congested.
 Review your travel habits to see how often you are within the cellular range, how often you are outside of cellular range, and how often you are traveling towards the fringes of the network.
 This is less important for those that travel along major highways in populated areas, and much more important for those that travel to parks and rural areas.

 How important is internet speed?